Chapter 7 : Confinement Cell #6

 He pursed his lips in anger.
 He had long ago put the past behind him, but when painful memories resurfaced, it was all too difficult to not be bitter and hateful about what had happened to him and his friends in the past.

 “I'll take care of this,” he said under his breath and pushed past Ron.

 Ron looked at his brother-in-law in surprise.
-He knew the capture of Walden Macnair would bring back memories for Harry, just as they brought back memories for Ron that he wished to rather forget, but Harry was normally always professional and reserved.
+He knew the capture of Walden Macnair would bring back memories for Harry, just as they brought back memories Ron wished to forget, but Harry was always professional and reserved.
 Now, in this moment, Harry looked as if he was fueled more by personal attachment rather than business.

 But Ron only nodded and followed Harry into the cell.